-The M A of cohesion policy programmes in Slovenia are centralised within one institution, i.e. the Ministry of Cohesion and Regional Development.
+The Managing Authorities of cohesion policy programmes in Slovenia are centralised within one institution, i.e. the Government Office of the Republic of Slovenia for Development and European Cohesion Policy.
 The MA of IP SI-HR 2021-2027 participates in internal coordination meetings at the highest level on a weekly basis and is a member of the Monitoring Committee of the European cohesion policy Operational Programme.
 This coordination mechanism is planned to be maintained also in the future.